Sid Harkreader: Biography

-Harkreader recorded two dozen tracks for Paramount Records, the first set coming in 1927 accompanied by Hawaiian guitarist Grady Moore, and the second coming the following year accompanied by guitarist Blythe Poteet.
+Harkreader recorded two dozen tracks for Paramount Records, the first set coming in 1927 accompanied by Hawaiian slide-guitarist Grady Moore, and the second coming the following year accompanied by guitarist Blythe Poteet.
 In 1935, Harkreader returned to the Opry at the head of a string band, "Sid Harkreader and Company."
 The band consisted of Harkreader on fiddle and vocals, Emory Martin on mandolin, and Mack McGar on banjo.
 Around 1940, Harkeader formed "The Round-Up Gang" to record Western music, which had grown steadily in popularity in the previous decade.
 Harkreader eventually returned to the Opry, however, making guest appearances throughout the 1950s and 1960s.

 Harkreader is buried at Caraway Cemetery in Gladeville.